 No. Stevia is a natural zero-calorie sweetener and is a much better choice for making your fasting life easier as compared to artificial sweeteners that might spike your blood sugar.
 You should be aware, though, that stevia might trigger hunger for some people – something you want to avoid during the fasting window.

 The answer very much depends on how much actual fruit juice is in the water.
-If you just added a slice of lemon (or any other fruit) and didn’t squeeze any liquid of the fruit - you are fine.
-If you, on the other hand, squeezed entire lemon in your water, you might be looking into 11 calories and over 1g of sugar.
+If you just added a slice of lemon (or any other fruit) and didn’t squeeze any liquid of the fruit – you are fine.
+If you, on the other hand, squeezed an entire lemon in your water, you might be looking into 11 calories and over 1g of sugar.
 And if it’s lemonade, which is usually prepared with sugar, it’s even worse!